-- Calls to action on buttons and links should start with a strong verb that describes the action the merchant will take when they click.
+- Calls to action on buttons and links should start with a strong verb that describes the action merchants will take when they click.

 - Use the active voice to clarify the subject and the action.

 To help merchants understand key concepts and actions they can take, use consistent nouns (words used to identify people, places, or things) and verbs (action words) wherever possible.

 - Look at your word list.
 Does each word clearly describe the object or action it represents in the simplest way possible?

 - Does your language reflect how merchants think and the words they use?